 Continuous leave: Leave taken in a block of time.
 For example, an employee takes two weeks of leave to plan and attend a funeral for a qualifying person.

 Intermittent leave: Leave taken sporadically.
-For example, an employee misses three days of work throughout a month to attend to the adoption process.
+For example, an employee misses three days of work throughout a month to attend pregnancy related appointments due to the employee’s own pregnancy.
 Conditions for use of intermittent leave are outlined in the policy attachments for each specific leave type, where applicable.

 Reduced-schedule leave: Leave taken where the employee is scheduled to work less than the employee’s normal hours in a day or week.
 For example, an employee scheduled to work eight hours a day, works six hours and takes the remaining two hours as OFLA due to a serious health condition of their child.
 Conditions for use of reduced-schedule leave are outlined in the policy attachments for each specific leave type, where applicable.